'From LAC to LOC, world witnessing a powerful India envisioned by Netaji, says PM Modi in Kolkata

 'From LAC to LOC, world witnessing a powerful India envisioned by Netaji', says PM Modi in Kolkata

-Kolkata, Jan 23: Prime Minister Narendra Modi said on Saturday said Netaji Subhash Chandra Bose would have been proud of the way India is helping other countries during the coronavirus pandemic.
+Kolkata, Jan 23: Prime Minister Narendra Modi on Saturday said that Netaji Subhas Chandra Bose would have been proud to see that the country has become strong and is following his footsteps from the Line of Control (LoC) to the Line of Actual Control (LAC).

 Quoting Netaji Subhash Chandra Bose, the PM said, "On this day, that brave son was born in the lap of Mother Bharati, who gave a new direction to the dream of independent India."